paulchambaz/afu-study/paper/paper.typ

 === Reproducibility

 The code for all algorithms and experiments is available at #link("https://github.com/paulchambaz/afu-study").
 The repository includes detailed instructions for setting up the environment and running the experiments.
+The code is licensed under the GPLv3 license and freely available.

 == Appendix B